openedx/edx-documentation/en_us/shared/students/SFD_mathformatting.rst

 surround the expression in that function with parentheses.
 For example, to represent the square root of ``4*a+b``, type ``sqrt(4*a+b)``.

-You can use the following functions:
+You can use the following functions.

 * Common functions

   * sqrt
   * log10